 Member Description balance Query the balance of an address.
-Returns wei_value. codesize Query the code size of an address.
-Returns int128. is_contract Query whether it is a contract address.
+Returns wei_value. codehash Returns the bytes32 keccak of the code at an address, or EMPTY_BYTES32 if the account does not currently have code. codesize Query the code size of an address.
+Returns int128. is_contrac tQuery whether it is a contract address.
 Returns bool.